-This recipe is not much different than the more famous ginger beer cocktails.
+This recipe is not much different than more famous ginger beer cocktails.
 The main difference is that the base spirit switches from rum or vodka to the popular orange liqueur.
 It adds a sweet touch, which is astounding against a spicy ginger beer.
 The lime and bitters accents finish off the drink perfectly, leaving you with a tasty sipper that's guaranteed to rejuvenate your taste buds.

 Gather the ingredients.

 Top with ginger beer and swirl it quickly to stir.

 How Strong Is a Perfect Storm?

-Grand Marnier may be a sweet liqueur, but it's bottled at 80 proof, so it's just as strong as the average rum and vodka.
+Grand Marnier may be a sweet liqueur, but it's bottled at 80 proof, so it's just as strong as the average rum or vodka.
 That means the perfect storm may be a little stronger than you think, but it's still not bad.
 Though it will vary depending on how much ginger beer you pour, the drink mixes up to a pleasant 10 percent ABV (20 proof).
 It's like drinking a glass of wine, just far more flavorful!